 NOTE: This list may change over time.
-For official updates, see Title 38 Code of Federal Regulations Section 3.303(e) "Disease associated with exposure to certain herbicide agents"
+For official updates, see Title 38 Code of Federal Regulations Section 3.309(e) "Diseases associated with exposure to certain herbicide agents."

-Birth Defects Recognized by the VA As Connected to Agent Orange Herbicide Exposure
+BIRTH DEFECTS RECOGNIZED BY THE VA AS CONNECTED TO AGENT ORANGE EXPOSURE

-• Spina Bifida: children born to either male or female Vietnam veterans; Spina Bifida Occulta not included
+Spina Bifida: children born to either male or female Vietnam veterans; Spina Bifida Occulta not included

-Children born to female Vietnam veterans
+CHILDREN BORN TO FEMALE VIETNAM VETERANS

-- Achondroplasia: produces a type of dwarfism
+Achondroplasia: produces a type of dwarfism

-- Cleft Lip and Cleft Palate
+Cleft Lip and Cleft Palate

-- Congenital Heart Disease
+Congenital Heart Disease

-- Congenital Talipses Equinovarus: clubfoot
+Congenital Talipses Equinovarus: Olubfoot

-- Esophageal and Intestinal Atresia
+Esophageal and Intestinal Atresi

-- Hallerman-Streiff Syndrome: premature small growth and other related defects
+Hallerman-Streiff Syndrome: premature small growth and other related defects

-- Hip Dysplasia
+Hip Dysplasia

-- Hirschprung's Disease: congenital megacolon
+Hirschprung's Disease: congenital megacolon

-- Hydrocephalus Due to Aqueductal Stenosis,
+Hydrocephalus Due to Aqueductal Stenosis

-- Hypospadias: abnormal opening in the urethra
+Hypospadias: abnormal opening in the urethra

-- Imperforate Anus
+Imperforate Anus

-- Neural Tube Defects
+Neural Tube Defects

-- Poland Syndrome: webbed fingers
+Poland Syndrome, wobbod finger

-- Pyloric Stenosis
+Pyloric Stenosis

-- Syndactyly: fused digits
+Syndactyly: fused digits

-- Tracheoesophageal Fistula
+Tracheoesonhageal Fistula

-- Undescended Testicles
+Undescended Testicles

-- Williams syndrome: thyroid defects
+Williams Syndrome: thyroid defects

 Not covered are conditions that are congenital malignant neoplasms, chromosomal disorders, or developmental disorders.
-In addition, conditions that do not result in permanent physical or mental disability are not covered birth defects.
+In addition, conditions that do not result in permanent physical or mental disability are not covered.

-NOTE: this list may change over time.
-Additional information about birth defects and Agent Orange exposure can be found online at http://www.birthdefects.org maintained by the National Birth Defect Registry.
+NOTE: This list may change over time.
+Veterans may obtain more information on until defects and should register all children and grandchildren with birth defects, including cancers and learning disabilities, online at www.birthderects.org, maintained by the National Birth Defect Registry.

-To file a VA claim based on exposure to Agent Orange, contact a service officer at the following link: http://www.va.gov/ogc/apps/accreditation/index.html